mia-jinns/jinns/docs/index.md

 # Welcome to Jinns' documentation

-!!! info "jinns is getting a new look!"
+!!! tip "jinns is getting a new look!"

     This is the new documentation page for jinns v1.0.0.
 Checkout the API changes for all the cool changes done to the library: plot, pytree declaration via eqx.Module, notebooks, etc.